birds-swim/DEBSEC/README.md

 -

 # Disclaimers
-WARNING:  The Kicksecure Team officially supports only vanilla Debian.
+WARNING:  The Kicksecure Team officially supports *only* vanilla Debian.
 See https://www.kicksecure.com/wiki/Unsupported for details.
-I personally haven't bumped into any catestrophic (or minor) issues using SpiralLinux + Kicksecure on a daily basis, but your mileage may vary.
+I personally haven't bumped into any catestrophic (or minor) issues using SpiralLinux + Kicksecure on a daily basis, but technically we're breaking Kicksecure's rules here.
+You're Milage May Vary.
-WARNING:  I am by no means a security expert or IT professional.
+WARNING:  I am by no means a security expert or IT professional, nor do I claim to be one.

 # Installation

+1. SpiralLinux
+---> Grab a copy of SpiralLinux here: https://spirallinux.github.io/ (Builder Edition recommended for this guide; otherwise, choose your favorite Desktop Environment.)
+- SpiralLinux recommends [Balena Etcher](https://etcher.balena.io) or [ROSA ImageWriter](http://wiki.rosalab.com/en/index.php/ROSA_ImageWriter) for a successful installation.
+- After flashing the SpiralLinux ".iso" file to a USB flashdrive, boot the installation media.
+Open a Terminal and type these commands:
+- `cd /etc/calamares/modules`
+- `sudo nano

 # Driving the Tank
 Flatpak everything.
 Use Flatseal for permissions management.
 Some sandboxing is *still* better than no sandboxing at all.
 Use Firejail for Picocrypt.
 Consider DistroBox for any additional software you can't find in Debian's repos or in a Flatpak (i.e., packages from the AUR).